 The Steady State

 The “Steady State” theory is a rival theory to the “Big Bang” theory.
 The “Steady State” theory claims that the universe has no origin but is expanding as new matter is being created continuously throughout the universe.

-There is no one simple account of creation in Hinduism.
-Rather many different accounts of creation are found in the numerous Hindu scriptures.
-At the heart of these accounts is the idea that Brahman (the Ultimate Divine Reality) has three functions which are performed by three gods Brahma, Vishnu and Shiva, who together are known as the Trimurti.
+The creation belief central to Hinduism is the idea that Brahman (the Ultimate Divine Reality) has three functions symbolised by the trinity of Brahma, Vishnu and Shiva, who together are known as the Trimurti.
 Brahma is the creator, the source of all creation.
 Vishnu is the preserver, responsible for sustaining the Earth.
 Shiva is the destroyer, who brings change by universal destruction.
 With its cyclical understanding of time, Hinduism teaches that the material world is impermanent and is created not once, but repeatedly created, preserved and destroyed through the agency of the Trimurti.

 Jewish understandings of creation are based on the Genesis account and reflect different views of that account.
 Is it a parable or must it be interpreted literally?
 The one belief central to Judaism is that Elohim (God) created the world and that human beings are Elohim’s special creation.
 How and when creation occurred, on the other hand, is the subject of a fascinating range of explanations.

 For example, the Jewish calendar is dated from the supposed date of creation, 3761 BCE, calculated from a literal reading of the Bible.
 Significant numbers of Jews believe that the Genesis account is literally true and that the world was created in 6 days.
 In this view the world is 5,767 years old (in 2006).